-- ⇒ Has strong public support and/or was developed with widespread community participation and engagement - ⇒ Provided letters of support from local governments (employees/officials), Board members, Board of Supervisors, stakeholders, etc. Letters of support must be submitted as part of the application within Wizehive in order to be considered by the Review Committee for scoring
+- ⇒ Has strong public support and/or was developed with widespread community participation and engagement - ⇒ Provided letters of support and/or commitment from local governments (employees/officials), Board members, Board of Supervisors, stakeholders, etc. Letters of support must be submitted as part of the application within Wizehive in order to be considered by the Review Committee for scoring

-Describe the community support and/or Please submit letters in the Documents Upload section. community engagement process. riedse submit letters in the Documents opioad section.
+Describe the community support and/or Please submit letters in the Documents Upload section. community engagement process.